dweidenfeld/vento/README.md

-# Vent
+# Vento
-Vent is a event library that automatically creates event methods.
+Vento is a event library that automatically creates event methods.
-Vent is used to be the super class of a class.
-You can also simply extend your class with vent.
+Vento is used to be the super class of a class.
+You can also simply extend your class with Vento.
 After this you'll be able to either fire the event from the class itself or from external.
 You are also able to register to the event internally AND externally.
 All callbacks will be executed.